Global Air Quality Forecast

 HAQAST Participants: Dr. Bryan Duncan (email@example.com; NASA)

-Stakeholder Partners: In discussions with US Army Public Health Center, City of Rio de Janeiro, IBM, etc.
+Stakeholder Partners: In discussions with US Army Public Health Center, City of Rio de Janeiro, IBM, UNICEF, WRI, etc.